.png)

 If you or someone you know would like to volunteer or provide support, please call or email to discuss.
 We are grateful.

-Desert Clean - Interstate 10 Adopt a Highway Cleanups
+Desert Clean - Interstate 10 Interchange Highway Cleanups

 Chiriaco Summit, CA is located 30 miles east of Indio.
 There are 5 remote highway interchanges within the Desert Tortoise Linkage Reserve Management Area.
 A project is being developed in cooperation with Private land owners, CalTrans, Riverside County Hazmat, Chiriaco Summit, General Patton Museum and Desert Stewards to clean up and monitor these sites.